 It pays to learn how to write a freelance proposal, whether you’re new to the world of freelancing, a seasoned veteran in your field, or freelancing while working full-time, convincing potential clients that you’re the best fit for the job (with a strong freelance proposal) is an invaluable skill to learn early on.

 Writing a strong freelance proposal that can beat out experienced competitors, is instrumental to winning the best projects and increasing your income as a freelancer.

 If done right, a truly great freelance proposal will make your potential clients want you, even more than you want them.

-To help you get started on the right foot, I’m giving away my proven freelance proposal template for free.
+To help you get started on the right foot, I’m giving away my proven freelance proposal template for free right here.

 Now, beyond just the actual format of the template you're using, you should always strive to put together a freelance proposal that's designed to provide meaningful solutions for your potential client, not one that just lists out your service offerings like a menu for them to choose from.

 Even more importantly, you need to communicate your personalized solutions in the way your potential clients wants to read it.
 Whether that’s in the body of an email, through online proposal software, via mail, or by using the best freelance contract template, you need to have a strong understanding of who your client is before you even get the ball rolling.